JVrabel/jvrabel.github.io/_pages/about.md

 (The site is under construction!
 Sorry for (temporarily) limited information.)

-I am a Ph.D. candidate in applied physics at [CEITEC](https://www.ceitec.eu/) in Brno, Czech Republic.
+I am a postdoctoral researcher at [CEITEC](https://www.ceitec.eu/) with interests in technical AI safety, security, and the science of deep learning.
+I hold a PhD in applied physics and have worked on interpretable machine learning for spectroscopy as well as foundational aspects of deep learning.
 I also collaborate with [KASL](https://www.kasl.ai/) and was previously a visiting Ph.D. student at the University of Cambridge, advised by David Krueger.

-My current research focuses on foundational topics in machine learning (ML), where I am mostly interested in understanding deep learning through empirical and theoretical methods, usually grounded in physics.
-The main motivation is to achieve interpretable and safe ML/AI for science and general use.
-My work includes various topics in overparameterization, loss-landscape geometry, sparsity, and adversarial robustness of deep networks.
+My current research focuses on foundational topics in machine learning, such as loss-landscape geometry, parameter space symmetries, mode connectivity, and overparameterization, with the broader aim of advancing AI security and safety.
+I combine empirical and theoretical approaches, often grounded in physics, to better understand deep learning and improve its interpretability and robustness.
-Prior to that, I worked on interpretable machine learning applied to spectroscopic data and physics-inspired learning.

 When I'm not busy with ML experiments, you can find me bouldering or cycling.
 I also enjoy hiking, playing guitar, and reading physics books from my vast collection.

 <div class="news-section" markdown="1">
 ## News

+**July 2025:** I am joining the Artificial Intelligence Governance Initiative (AIGI) at Oxford University as a Visiting Research Fellow for three months.

 **Jan.
 2025:** Input space mode connectivity was accepted to ICLR 2025.